-The proposed rule changes are not expected to impact rural areas in as much as the rule changes apply to all marihuana businesses regardless of location.
+The proposed rules are not expected to impact rural areas in as much as the rules apply to all marihuana businesses regardless of location.

 A. Describe the types of public or private interests in rural areas that will be affected by the rules.